fassko/fassko.github.io/Content/blog/swift-solidity-structure-functions.md

 ## Everything starts with a Contract

 Contracts in Solidity language are similar to classes in Swift.
 Contracts contain state variables, functions, function modifiers, events, errors, structs, and enums.
-This time we are going to look into only function structure.
+This time we are only going to look into function structure.

-Like classes, we need to name it and open and close with braces.
+Like classes, we need to name it and open, and close with braces.

 ```
 contract HelloSwiftFromSolidity {